 - October 1 for spring semester (January-May)

 Earlier applications are strongly encouraged.
 It may be easier for early applicants to get into their first choice courses.

 Financial Support Documentation

 Applicants must indicate the ability to be supported for the entire period of intended study at UNL without recourse to employment.
-Complete the Financial Support Documentation form, within the Incoming Exchange Student Application, for International Exchange Students and submit it with your application.
+Complete the Financial Support Documentation form, within the International Non-Degree Student Application and submit it with your application.
 The bank certification (Section A) and/or the statement of government, institution, or organizational support (Section B) must be officially signed and submitted before the necessary visa document can be issued.

 Each applicant should estimate expenses according to the terms of the particular exchange arrangement and for the appropriate period of time (one or two semesters).
-Please consult with your home institution exchange program coordinator for the benefits covered by your exchange program.
+Please consult your home coordinator for more information about the benefits associated with your exchange program.
 You must show the ability to provide the additional costs not covered by the exchange program.
 For more information on UNL estimated expenses click here.